 Towards self-improvement

-An essential aspect of becoming productive while working with agents is to blend them with code.
+A large part of becoming productive with agents is learning how to blend them with code.
 Your agents need to adapt to the codebase, and your codebase needs to adapt to the agents.
-For example, you might not necessarily like the commit message that the agent has just produced.
+For example, you might not like the commit message an agent has just produced.

 AGENTS.md